Miamiohlibs/MyGuide/README.md

 ### full setup

-- Once you've configured the LibGuides portion of the `config/default.json` file, you can run `./getData` to fetch subject, librarian, guide, and database data from the LibGuides API.
+Once you've configured the LibGuides portion of the `config/default.json` file, you can run `./getData` to fetch subject, librarian, guide, and database data from the LibGuides API.
 (You can check on those files in the `./cache` folder.
 Additional subject subject mapping will be required before you can create the cached subject files, however.

+### custom views/look-and-feel

+#### custom images

+In `config/default.json` in the `viewConfigs` object, you can set one or more custom logos by filename.
+All custom logos should be kept in the `/public/img` folder and the filenames should begin with "custom-" to distinguish them from files native to the repo:

+- `myguideCustomLogo` - App icon.
+If this is set, it will replace the MyGuide logo with the compass rose that is the native logo for the app.
+- `organizationLogo` - the logo for your organization.
+If set, it will appear at the bottom of the page.
+- `organizationMobileLogo` - the logo for your organization on mobile devices.
+If set, it will appear at the top of the "hamburger" navigation menu on mobile devices.

+#### featured content

+In `config/default.json` in the `featuredContent` object, you can set a file that will show a "Featured Content" block in the app at the bottom (mobile) or lower right (large screen) of the main page.
+You can use this for announcements or other content that is not tied to the app itself.
+This block will display if `display` is set to `true` and the indicated file is found in the `/views/partials/` folder.
+The filename should begin with "custom-" to distinguish it from other files in the folder.

+#### custom links

+In `config/default.json` in the `viewConfigs` section there are settings for `techHelpLink` and `refHelpLink`.
+Use these to set the URL and text for links to technical help and reference help.
+If these are set, they will appear in the footer of the app.

 ## Content Security Policy